Mayuresh-22/CloudDrive/README.md

 CloudDrive is a versatile desktop application that acts as a middleware between cloud storage providers and users.
 It enables users to seamlessly upload their files and photos to their preferred cloud storage platforms and access these files across multiple devices.

+### To install the CloudDrive visit "Release" tab.

 ## Features

 - **Seamless Integration**: Connect with popular cloud storage services such as Dropbox, Google Drive, and more, all in one place.